We have launched the first Google Q&A Monitoring feature in the world. See details on this new feature at the bottom of this post.

 Drawbacks To The Plan, Post, Monitor, Respond And Report Process

-Given the lack of a Google My Business posting API, some organizations with many locations will struggle with the posting aspect of this plan.
+Given the lack of a Google Business Profile posting API, some organizations with many locations will struggle with the posting aspect of this plan.
 As the number of locations increases, it will become more and more difficult to post questions and answers to all of your locations.
 You can outsource certain aspects of the plan — such as posting of questions and answers — to an agency, to make this easier.

 Minimally, even if you make the decision not to post your own questions, monitoring, responding and reporting are critical activities that allow your locations to stay ahead of the conversation occurring on the Knowledge Panel.